PathwayCommons/guide/_workflows/pathway_enrichment/visualize.md

 Below, we provide instructions on how to generate the expression data file.

-Enrichment Map allows us to link from an enriched gene set to the underlying gene expression values through a heatmap display (Table Panel in Figure 3, label D).
+Enrichment Map allows us to link from an enriched gene set to the underlying gene expression values through a heatmap display ('Table Panel', Figure 2, label D).
 Expression data is not required and a dummy expression file with identical values will be created in its absence.

 #### Expression dataset file layout